Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 You will need to connect your ProgSkeet to the first NAND (Flash0) using the "A" side of the Y-Adapter.

 If using a clip, you will need to solder a wire from the 3.3V pad on the Y-Adapter to the 3.3V pad on the ProgSkeet.
 If using a 360clip or ProgSkeet NAND solderless adapter, it can be plugged directly into the ProgSkeet.
-If using a Uniclip, it must be soldered onto the ProgSkeet using [this diagram](http://web.archive.org/web/20160506162928/http://www.360-clip.com/UNI-CLIP-48-03.jpg).
+If using a UniClip, it must be soldered onto the ProgSkeet using [this diagram](http://web.archive.org/web/20160506162928/http://www.360-clip.com/UNI-CLIP-48-03.jpg).
 It is recommended to clean the pins on your clip with rubbing alcohol and a Q-tip before connecting it.
 Before attaching the clip sockets to the motherboard, check that there are no tiny components in the way that will prevent it from sitting flush; if there are, shave plastic off of the bottom of your chip until it will sit flush.
 Some motherboards require the shaving of an entire side of the clip to fit in place.

 If you are not using a clip, check around the edges of your motherboard to find the motherboard model number printed on the board.
 Click the link for your motherboard model and solder the contact points of the ProgSkeet to the corresponding contact point on the motherboard.
-You may have to use one of the following ProgSkeet diagrams to match the pins: [ProgSkeet 1.0/1.1](http://web.archive.org/web/20160511152500/http://www.consoleopen.com/forum/images/tutorial/Ps3/Downgrade_Ps3_NOR_Native_3.56/Nor_Retail_ProgSkeet_1.jpg), [ProgSkeet 1.2/1.21](http://web.archive.org/web/20160511152431/http://www.kingx.de/pic/img/Progskeet-1.2-Loetpunkte.PNG).
+You may have to use one of the following ProgSkeet diagrams to match the pins: [ProgSkeet 1.0/1.1](http://web.archive.org/web/20160511152500/http://www.consoleopen.com/forum/images/tutorial/Ps3/Downgrade_Ps3_NOR_Native_3.56/Nor_Retail_ProgSkeet_1.jpg), [ProgSkeet 1.2/1.21](http://web.archive.org/web/20160511152431/http://www.kingx.de/pic/img/ProgSkeet-1.2-Loetpunkte.PNG).
 You only need to solder to one GND point on the motherboard.

 [COK-001](http://web.archive.org/web/20160511122622/http://www.psdevwiki.com/ps3/images/5/52/COK-001_NAND_traces.jpg)